Skip to main content

 Combating mastitis

-Infection with bacteria also comes via a different route.
-Standing water in a drinking trough, for example, is a source of germs.
-Many bacteria, viruses, fungi and yeasts can be found in drinking troughs and pipes of water systems.
-Together they form a slippery layer called biofilm.
-Biofilm is actually a collaboration of all those micro-organisms.
-Together they are stronger and pose a danger to your livestock.
+In addition, clean drinking water is essential for both prevention and the overall health of the cows.
+Contamination by bacteria can also occur through other routes, such as stagnant water in a drinking trough, which can be a source of pathogens.
+Many bacteria, viruses, fungi, and yeasts are found in drinking troughs and water systems.
+Together, they form a slippery layer called biofilm.
+Biofilm is essentially a collaboration of all these microorganisms, making them stronger and more dangerous to your livestock.

 Clean drinking water has a dual effect against Mastitis